 For various reasons, people experiencing drug addiction may not feel ready or able to stop using.
 Even if they admit that the drug use is destroying them, they may not want to confront the kinds of changes necessary to treat addiction.

-If they go through treatment, they’ll become fully aware of how much they depend on the drug.
+If they go through addiction treatment, they’ll become fully aware of how much they depend on the drug.
 Along with experiencing withdrawal, they’ll struggle to confront the damage the drug has wrought on their physical health, cognitive functioning, and emotional well-being.

 Once they stop using, they may need to repair relationships, find a new job, start school again, move to a different home, or undertake other difficult steps.
 They’ll also need to come up with strategies to prevent relapsing.
 All of these changes and plans can feel overwhelming and even terrifying.
 Addicts also need to cope with the fact that some of the destructive effects of addiction aren’t reparable.
 Some health problems may linger, and some relationships won’t be mended and restored to a previous level of closeness.